DimitarChristoff/euler.js/README.md

 233168 64
 ```

-Though you are ok to use in a browser where applicable.
+Although, you are ok to use in a browser where applicable.

+For more info, see http://projecteuler.net/problems